cmry/cmry.github.io/_posts/2015-05-08-twitter-python.md

 In [2]: api.get_friends('_cmry')
 Out[2]:
 ['ProjectJupyter',
-...
+...]
 ```

 Note that this assumes that you want pagination anyway; there is no real reason to call the method without a cursor.
 In normal code, it is just a tad neater to omit this if you do not need multiple pages.
 This implies, however, that it will **always** retrieve the entire object.
 If you decide that someone with 1000 friends has only a relevant slice of the first or last 200, then it's best to alter the code.
-Moreover, though the methods have very similar functionality their 'pre-sets' (`count`, field calls) make it so that abstraction was avoided on purpose.
+Moreover, though the methods have very similar functionality, their 'pre-sets' (`count`, field calls) make it so that abstraction was avoided on purpose.

 # Handling Rate Limits